Dimension Extract

 Query Filter on Dimensions

 A query filter on the dimension allows filtering according to the name of elements and the hierarchy.
-The values are filled dynamically, depending on the selected filter type (1), operator (2), and mode (3).
+The values are filled dynamically, depending on the selected filter type, operator, and mode.
 These filtering options are described below.

 inRange Numerical values in a particular range are filtered.
 Example: [1000,2000]

-isEmpty Empty values (blank, space, or multiple space values) are filtered.
-The Value field should be left blank.
+isEmpty Empty values (blank, space, or multiple space values).
+For this operator, the Value field should be left blank.

 like Filters the dimension elements according to regular expressions.
 This operator is case-sensitive.
 You can change that by using the (?i) modifier at the start of a regular expression.